ajdlm/Gif-Search/README.md

 * These gifs will then be displayed on the page.

-* By default, they will be still, but clicking on one will cause it to animate.
-Clicking on it again will make it static once more.
+* By default, they will be still, but clicking will cause them to animate.
+Clicking again will make them static once more.

 * Each time that the user clicks on one of the buttons, whichever gifs were displayed previously will disappear before being replaced by the new ones.